aloualou56/alouBOT/README.md

 -protection from other player's commands

--Quiet mode in config.json file
+-Quiet mode in config.json file (It has 2 options "true" and "false")

 If anyone wants to change something about the code, feel free to make a PULL REQUEST, and I will consider it. alouBOT may also be updated a couple of times with new features!

 Please don't copy my project and claim it to be yours.
 It took me several hours!
 I don't mind showing it to your friends as yours, but please don't copy it and upload it to Github as your project!

+And also my code is somehow making the bot say the same thing 3 times in row when quiet mode is false